victorballester7/thermohaline-convection/docs/input_README.txt

 Ra_S                    Rayleigh number for salinity.
 Positive real number.
 A_T                     Amplitude of the temperature flow at the top boundary.
 Positive real number.
 A_S                     Amplitude of the salinity flow at the top boundary.
-Positive real number. plot                    Variable to be plotted.
+Positive real number. periodic_x              Whether the flow is periodic in the x-direction or not (Neumann boundary conditions).
+Boolean: 1 (yes) or 0 (no). plot                    Variable to be plotted.
 String: 'T' (temperature), 'S' (salinity), 'uv' (modulus of the velocity), 'u' (first component of the velocity), 'v' (second component of the velocity), 'p' (pressure) plot_dt                 Time step for the animation (print solution each animation_dt time-steps).
 Positive integer. animation               Whether to animate the solution or not.
 Boolean: 1 (yes) or 0 (no).